 If you only have three days in Banff and Lake Louise you’ll need to choose what jaw-dropping experiences matter most to you.
 Chances are you’ll be promising yourself to return once you’ve been enchanted by the mountains.

-A day in Lake Louise can be rounded out by a visit to Johnston Canyon – it’s currently only accessible by bike or foot but its dramatic beauty makes the detour a no-brainer.
-If you're walking or cycling to the Johnston Canyon trailhead, pack plenty of water for the 24-kilometre cycle from Banff, and don't forget the bear spray - you're entering a wildlife hot spot!
+A day in Lake Louise can be rounded out by a visit to Johnston Canyon – its dramatic beauty makes the short detour a no-brainer.
+If you're cycling to the Johnston Canyon trailhead, pack plenty of water for the 24-kilometre cycle from Banff, and don't forget the bear spray - you're entering a wildlife hot spot!

 You’ll have time to wander the vibrant streets of Banff, but make sure you plan ahead and choose your meals wisely – there are many irresistible local restaurants and we’d hate for you to miss out on your personal idea of foodie heaven.